After 3 months, Russia still bogged down in Ukraine war

 Adviser Mykhailo Podolyak said Ukraine isn’t interested in a cease-fire “until Russia is ready to fully liberate occupied territories,” a bold statement that appears to reflect hopes for reclaiming the Donbas and Crimea.

 Russia, meanwhile, apparently aims to bleed Ukraine by methodically striking fuel supplies and infrastructure while making grinding military gains in the east.
-The Kremlin may also hope that Western interest in the conflict will eventually fade amid the economic challenges and other problems.
+The Kremlin may also hope that Western interest in the conflict will eventually fade.

 “Their final hope is that we will lose interest completely in the conflict in Ukraine by the summer,” Crump said.
 “They’re calculating the Western audiences will lose interest in the same way as Afghanistan last year.
 Russia thinks that time is working in its favor.”